 I love snacking.
 Give me a lazy Sunday afternoon with some snacks and some tv and I’m a pretty happy girl.
 It’s so easy to fall into the rut of just pulling out a bag of chips or making some popcorn.
 I’d rather do something that’s almost as easy and worlds tastier and healthier.

-Enter this charred, blistered, and perfect edamame.
+Enter this perfectly charred and blistered edamame.

 Edamame is so easy to make.
 If you get frozen, like I do, you just follow the directions on the package.
 This usually either involved boiling in some water or cooking in the microwave.
 I usually do the boiling method though.
 Just as easy!
 And then with this recipe, you just take that boiled edamame and toast it up in some olive and sesame oil.
 I like to throw in a jalapeno for some heat.
 It gets all caramelized and yummy.
 I usually leave the seeds in for some extra spice, but if you’re a little reluctant to have your mouth on fire, leave the seeds out.
 It will still be tasty.